nreinicke/EVIPro-Fleet-Gen/README.md

 # How to Use

 The `Gen-EVIPro-Lite_Data.Rmd` R Markdown file demonstrates a full work flow starting from raw EVI-Pro model output.
 Use of the functions in the `functions/` directory should be used as shown in this R Markdown file.

+Note that there are hard-coded file paths within many of the functions.
+Be sure to comb through all functions first prior to running to make sure hard-coded values are updated to your directory structure.
+Also, in this first release, not all functions are fully generalized.
+Be sure to familiarize yourself with the contents of each function and identify areas where variable values are hard-coded.